 - Thoroughly rinse with clean water (soft if possible).

 - Hang the sail to dry.
 If you don’t have a huge barn like in the first picture, you can drape it over outdoor furniture, hang it from a flagpole, or whatever you may have so long as it keeps the sail off the ground and lets air circulate around the fabric until it dries.
-If you don’t have someplace at home to do this, take the sail to your sailboat and hoist it to dry while you do other things.
+If you don’t have someplace at home to do this, take the sail to your sailboat on a windless day and hoist it to dry while you do other things.
 Just be sure you don’t store the sail while it’s still damp or mildew can set in.
 Store it loosely in a well ventilated space for at least several days to be sure all the moisture trapped between the layers of material in the corner patches has evaporated.

-It’s common for old sails to have small rust stains from coming in contact with a rusty anchor or chain laying on the deck.
+It’s common for old sails to have small rust stains from coming into contact with a rusty anchor or chain laying on the deck.
 They will be there forever, unfortunately.
 There is no sure way to remove them after they get set into the cloth.

 Not quite clewless